 - Why should a potential customer pick this business and not a competitor?

-Some basic numbers are a starting point.
+Some basic numbers can allow a organisation to focus in on what is important.
 What is the growth target?
 From which market segments?
 What is the current position?
 What is the sales gap we need to fill?

-It is then important to draft out several possible paths (scenarios) to get from where the business is now to where it wants to be.
+It is then important to draft out several possible paths (scenarios) to get from where the organisation is now to where it wants to be.
 These scenarios should include well-defined target customer groups or segments.
+This delivers the flexibility to adapt and change according to circumstances.

-In stable markets, the standard marketing planning process can work well.
+In stable sectors, the standard B2B marketing strategy and planning steps can work well.
 But markets are increasingly turbulent and a rigid process is of little use.
 The plan is unable to adapt fast enough to cope with rapidly developing circumstances.
-Market and competitor analysis remains a vital starting point, but any planning based on that analysis must be adaptable.
+Market and competitor analysis remains a vital starting point, but any planning based on that analysis must be flexible.